interNFT/nft-rfc/nft-rfc-006.md

 Proposal
 ---------

-**First**, create IIDs as an interoperable family DIDs with additional properties.
-Each IID \"namespace\"---to use the CAIP term---defines its own Interchain compatible DID method, e.g., did:erc721, did:cosmos, did:iov, did:etc. DID Methods that support IID functionality define themselves as an IID Method.
+**First**, create IIDs as an interoperable family DIDs Methods with additional properties.
+Each IID \"namespace\"---to use the CAIP term--- defines its own Interchain compatible DID method, e.g., did:erc721, did:cosmos, did:iov, did:etc. DID Methods that support IID functionality define themselves as an IID Method with method-specific properties in its DID Documents, known as IID Documents.
 IID semantics, shared among different IID Methods, enable cross-chain interoperability with other IIDs for NFT and blockchain functionality.

 In short, IIDs **ARE** DIDs.

+IID Documents **are** DID Documents.

 This makes IIDs compatible with URLs and URIs and widespread tooling of the World Wide Web as well as emerging DID technology.
 It also ensures